Professor Victor Debattista

 - Fellow of the Royal Astronomical Society

 The galaxy dynamics research group, which Victor leads, uses simulations of galaxy formation to leverage the huge investment being made into studying the Milky Way, in order to understand the evolution, and observed properties, of galaxies in general.
 As a typical galaxy, the Milky Way is an important benchmark for studying galaxy formation.
 Uncovering its mass assembly is therefore of great importance to understanding galaxy formation.
-Several surveys now underway are examining it on a star by star basis.
+Several surveys now underway are examining it on a star-by-star basis.
 The European Space Agency's keystone mission Gaia is mapping the Milky Way in 3-D with 1 billion stars, while ground-based surveys such as Gaia-ESO, APOGEE and GALAH are obtaining chemical compositions and ages for hundreds of thousands of stars.
 These complex datasets need state-of-the-art simulations with gas, star formation, supernovae and chemistry (which ensure that models evolve realistically) to interpret properly.
 Victor have been producing such models to understand how the bar and bulge formed, how the thick disc formed and how stars in the disc are affected by spirals and by warps.

 Use the links below to view their profiles:

-- Galaxy dynamics/UCLan
+- Galaxy Dynamics Group

 - Science and Technology Facilities Council (STFC) Title: Assessing the impact of secular evolution on the Galaxy in the era of Gaia (Funded within UCLan Consolidated Grant # ST/R000786/1) PI: Victor P. Debattista; Period: 01/04/18-31/3/21; Amount: PDRA + 15% FTE (£227,000)